 Can a survey start a revolution?
 According to the women working for Nike, the answer is yes.
 Angry with the heavy bro-culture, largely ignored harassment experiences, and limited opportunities in management and executive positions, the women of Nike banded together to create a survey and collect data on its toxic work environment.
 The survey results were given to both Nike’s board members and to outside media sources.
-The data presented prompted immediate internal investigations, changes to human resource procedures, and ultimately, a removal of over ten male executives.
+The data presented prompted immediate internal investigations, changes to human resource procedures, and ultimately, removal of over ten male executives.

-Although this was an informal survey, the impact is still sending ripples that resulted in mass changes through the company.
+Although this was an informal survey, the impact is still sending ripples that resulted in mass changes throughout the company.
 Why?
 Because these employees perfectly executed the fundamentals of survey design and structure which includes: